Top 5 Social Fitness Hacks

 3. The gratitude impulse

-Once a week: an honest, concrete thank-you message (1–3 sentences).
+Once a week: an honest, specific thank-you message (1-3 sentences).
 Positive feedback is contagious – and noticeably strengthens relationships.

 4. The Connection Roulette (15 minutes)

-Get to know a randomly selected person (team, department, network) for 15 minutes every month – just human, no project status.
-Relationships within the team correlate with higher well-being and output.
+Spend 15 minutes each month getting to know a randomly selected person (from a team, department, or network) – just on a personal level, not related to a project.
+Relationships within a team correlate with higher well-being and output.

 5. The feedback sprint (1 week)

-Find three people and give them concrete, positive feedback (situation–behavior–effect).
+Find three people and give them specific, positive feedback (situation – behavior – effect).
 A small investment – a big impact on trust and collaboration.

 • Teams with “thriving relationships” report greater well-being (76% vs. 57%) and higher productivity (50% vs. 36%).